xXSchrandXx/de.xxschrandxx.wsc.minecraft-linker/Setup.md

 3. Configure Minecraft Linker in the ACP under `Configuration > Options > Minecraft > Minecraft Linker`.
 (A server must be activated in the selection for Minecraft Linker to work.)
 4. Remember the URL for `sendCode`.
 5. Remember the URL for `updateNames`.
+6. Remember the URL for `getLinked`.
+7. Remember the URL for `getUnlinked`.
-6. Install [WSC-Minecraft-Linker](https://github.com/xXSchrandXx/WSC-Minecraft-Linker/blob/main/Setup.md) on your Bukkit, Spigot and/or BungeeCord server.
+8. Install [WSC-Minecraft-Linker](https://github.com/xXSchrandXx/WSC-Minecraft-Linker/blob/main/Setup.md) on your Bukkit, Spigot and/or BungeeCord server.

 ## German
 1. Installiere und konfiguriere [Minecraft-API](https://github.com/xXSchrandXx/de.xxschrandxx.wsc.minecraft-api/blob/main/Setup.md) und alle erforderlichen Pakete und Plugins.